nhducit/ng-work-around/README.md

 # ng-work-around
-angular workaround for errors
+angular workaround for errors.

-- angular interporlation do not work with IE.
+## angular interpolation do not work with IE.

 - workaround: add `ng-attr-` prefix before html attribute.